Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Medical research has determined there is evidence of an association between Larynx cancer and exposure to Agent Orange.

-The VA rates Larynx cancer under CFR 38, Part 4, VA Schedule of Ratings, Diagnostic Code 6819, Neoplasms, malignant, any specified part of respiratory system exclusive of skin growths.
+The VA rates Larynx cancer under CFR 38, Part 4, VA Schedule of Ratings, Diagnostic Code 6819, Neoplasms, malignant, any specified part of the respiratory system exclusive of skin growths.

 The VA rating for Larynx cancer due to Agent Orange is 100 percent.